shoshievass/reopenmappingproject/README.md

 wfh: binary type for whether the individual can work from home, computed from O*NET following Dingel and Neiman (2020)
 wfh_w: probability that an individual in a MSA X age X industry can work from home
 shift: a binary split representing alternating schedule for both non-essential workers and students
-shift_w: probability that an individual in a MSA X age X industry belong to each of the two alternating schedule
+shift_w: probability that an individual in a MSA X age X industry belong to each of the two alternating schedules

 ### parameter/